 4) Regional Differences

-The regional differences in median base salary is defined by legacy industry in the region (Technology in San Francisco, Energy in Texas and Manufacturing in Chicago).
+Regional differences in median base salary are defined by legacy industry in the region (Technology in San Francisco, Energy in Texas, Manufacturing in Chicago).

 5) Economic Outlook